 Where do you see Jungle progressing to?

-Not really sure where its progressing to, at the moment its a very small scene really compared to its ‘heyday’ which i dont know if it will ever see heights of again, but there is a few people who are still hardcore representitives of the sound and are starting up labels and making great tunes and pressing vinyls and still getting the sound out there and keeping it fresh 20 years on.
-Subtle Audio, Scientific wax and Ruff Revival to name a few..
+Not really sure where its progressing to, at the moment its a very small scene really compared to its ‘heyday’ which i dont know if it will ever see heights of again.
+But there are a few people who are still hardcore representitives of the sound and are starting up labels as well as making great tunes and pressing vinyls and still getting the sound out there and keeping it fresh 20 years on.
+Subtle Audio, Scientific Wax and Ruff Revival to name a few.

 What producers are doing it for you at the moment?